vippsas/webhooks-api/quick-start.md

 <TabItem value="postman">

-**Please note:** Postman is discontinuing their offline version.
-Use only your test keys and delete them after testing.
-Ensure that your company allows for cloud use before continuing.
+**Please note:** To prevent your sensitive data and credentials from being synced to the Postman cloud, store them in the *Current Value* fields of your Postman environment.

-To use Postman, import the following files:
+Import the following files:

 Remember to replace the placeholder values with your own credentials and callback URL.